eezstreet/SWATEliteForce/README.md

 8. Credits
 9. License

 # HOW TO INSTALL #

 Copy the folder containing this folder (SEF) into your SWAT 4 directory (the one containing Content and ContentExpansion).
-By default, this folder is located in C:/Program Files (x86)/SWAT 4 or C:/Program Files (x86)/Sierra/SWAT 4
+For the CD copy of the game, this folder is located in C:/Program Files (x86)/SWAT 4 or C:/Program Files (x86)/Sierra/SWAT 4 For the GOG version of the game, it's usually located in C:/GOG Games/SWAT 4

 !!!
 CAUTION !!!
 Do not extract the SEF folder *into* your Content or ContentExpansion folders (and therefore overwrite things), otherwise the mod will not work correctly.